LogitSpec: Accelerating Retrieval-based Speculative Decoding via Next Next Token Speculation: Experiments

-\paragraph{Implementation Details.} For all experiments, we follow the standard setting of Spec-Bench with Pytorch \citep{pytorch} version of 2.6.0, transformers \citep{transformers} version of 4.37.1, and CUDA \citep{cuda} 12.4.
-The experiments where the model size is between 7B and 33B are conducted on single NVIDIA SXM A100 80G GPU, while the experiments for models with 70B size are conducted on 2 NVIDIA SXM A100 80G GPUs.
-The inference precision is set as \texttt{float16}.
-Following prior work, we conduct experiments with temperature \texttt{0} with batch size of 1.
-The maximal generation lengths are set to 1024.
-More implementation details can be found in Appendix \ref{app:implementation}.
-In our experiments, we use two widely used metrics for evaluation: mean accepted tokens per decoding step (denoted as MAT) and overall speedup ratio (denoted as Speedup).
+\paragraph{Implementation Details.} We follow standard inference settings with temperature 0 and batch size 1.
+All implementation details (baselines, hardware, software versions, model configurations) are provided in Appendix \ref{app:implementation}.
+We use two widely used metrics for evaluation: mean accepted tokens per decoding step (denoted as MAT) and overall speedup ratio (denoted as Speedup).
+We further evaluate \method under non-zero temperatures ($T>0$) in Appendix~\ref{app:sampling}.